Garage Extension Cost

 An electrician is usually required at the end of the build process if an electrical supply is required.
 From lighting, electrically assisted doors, and alarms to CCTV systems, an electrician would often be able to assist in the installation of multiple garage upgrades.

-The average required time to hire an electrician for would be for around 1 to 3 days, depending on the amount of work required.
+The average required time to hire an electrician would be for around 1 to 3 days, depending on the amount of work required.

 How much would an electrician cost?